jansim/multiversum/README.md

 An example using a machine learning workflow in scikit-learn can be found [here](./examples/scikit-learn--simple/).

+## Getting Started

+To quickly get started with running your own multiverse analysis, you can use the [multiversum starter template](https://github.com/jansim/multiversum-template).

 ## Development

 To contribute to this library, first checkout the code.
 Then create a new virtual environment: